richer-richard/richer-richard/README.md

 I also have a bit of foundation in mathematics, mainly in calculus and linear algebra.

+Finally, this GitHub account is new (i.e., recently created) as you can see from the contribution activities.
+I look forward to interact with more people.

 ### My Journey So Far

 My journey into programming started a few years ago when I wrote my first lines of code in Python.